gjuchault/typescript-service-starter/README.md

 This template also tries to be easy to deploy through esbuild's bundling.
 This means you can _not_ leverage node_modules and file system at runtime: reading static files from node_modules, hooking `require`, etc. ill not be possible.
 This implies to be mindful on libraries (that would read static files from there older), or automatic instrumentation (that hook `require`).
 Yet it comes with super small Docker images hat are fast to deploy.

+We also have a very simple singleton-object dependency injection.
+This allows for simple retrieval of dependencies without imports (which avoids module mocking).

 ### Layers & folder structure

 ```